matheus-rambo/r_crypto/README.md

 # Release notes

-## Version 1.0
- - Encrypt and Decrypt files.
- - Save files encrypted and decrypted.

-## Version 1.1
+ - Version 1.1
     - Setting extension for encrypted files.
     - Setting extension for decrypted files.
     - Script to read data from file and encrypt it.
     - Script to read data from console and encrypt it.
     - Script to read encrypted data from file and decrypt it.
     - Script to read encrypted data from console and decrypt it.

+- Version 1.0
+    - Encrypt and Decrypt files.
+    - Save files encrypted and decrypted.

 # Usage of r_crypto

 #### Encrypt